idun-project/idun-vice/README.md

 Connect a keyboard to your RPi, and start the emulator using the included launch script `idun-vice/emu.sh`.
 The emulator runs fullscreen using SDL2.
 Press F12 to access the Vice menu.

+_Note_: `idun-vice/emu64.sh` is sort of ancillary.
+It exists mainly because the `go64` shell command doesn't work in the emulator.
+Instead, you can exit the x128 emulator (`emu.sh`), and start the x64sc emulator (`emu64.sh`), without upsetting the state of the cartridge.

 ### Building

 This GitHub repo is fully buildable on a RPi.